 - Insisting they use proper protection during activities.
 Have them wear gardening gloves while working in the yard and a cut-resistant mesh glove while they are using knives, graters, mandolins and other sharp tools to prepare meals in the kitchen.

-- Switching to a soft-bristled toothbrush to reduce gum irritation and bleeding, and using waxed floss instead of things like toothpicks.
+- Switching to a soft-bristled toothbrush to reduce gum irritation and bleeding and using waxed floss instead of implements like toothpicks.

 - Always wearing good-fitting shoes with non-skid soles both inside and outside the home.